imnotverysure/CommandHandler/README.md

 **Player**

 -   The `Player` type accepts either an instance of the `Player` class.
 If `allowName` is `true`, it accepts player names as well, and if `allowId` is `true`, it accepts player IDs.
+    > NOTE: Setting both `allowName` and `allowId` to `false` may result to an unusable option or an option where a user can not enter a player.

 **Coordinate**

 -   The `Coordinate` type accepts a number/coordinate point, or if `allowRelative` is `true`, accepts relative coordinates starting with "~".
+    > NOTE: `Coordinate` type only supports relative coordinates as coordinates with "^" may require a 3D vector (or a total of 3 `Coordinate` command options) in order to calculate the offset.

 <br>